NBTON/Rukn-Refine/PROJECT_STRUCTURE.md

 ---

 This structure is designed to make navigation and understanding of the codebase straightforward.
-If you have any questions or suggestions for improvements, please discuss with the team.
+If you have questions or suggestions for improvements, please discuss with the team.